JJoshi468/multi-modal-llm/README.md

-# Multimodal Analyzer using Langchain
+# Multimodal Analyzer Using Langchain

-A robust solution for extracting and analyzing text content from images using state-of-the-art multimodal large language models.
+A robust solution for extracting and analyzing text content from images and pdfs using state-of-the-art multimodal large language models.

 ## Features